-When looking to select subgirt material, it is important to consider all factors.
+When making z-girt sub-framing material selection decisions, it is important to consider all factors.
 Construction is notorious for being just good enough.
 Materials are specified for a reason.
 When VE happens, what was designed as a thermally efficient envelope with the highest efficiencies goes away — usually going for something that is just good enough but not best practice for the desired results.
 Why isn’t everyone striving to be insanely great?
 When you make things insanely great, it is a win for everybody involved.
 As we look to improve thermal efficiency, let’s do that — let’s try and make things insanely great, using best practice techniques.
 Let’s try to improve the categories that we’re in.
 That’s where Advanced Architectural Products is taking the commercial building and continuous insulation industries.

-Composite sub framing and thermally efficient subgirts for continuous insulation systems
+Composite sub-framing and thermally efficient z-girt sub-framing for continuous insulation systems

 There is now a building code requirement for continuous insulation in all buildings.
 Buildings are one of the single largest wasters of energy, due to inefficient use.
 The government understands that if a layer of insulation wraps the outside framing of a building, it will have higher energy efficiency, less waste, and less greenhouse gases.
 It’s now being required by building code authorities both in the United States and around the world.